suadha93/ParFlow_DataRetrievalAndExtraction/README.md

    stationID: name for your station/location\
    stationLat, stationLon: latitude and longitude of the station/location\
-   ParFlowData : the path to the dataset in the THREDDS server\
+   ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved\
    Depth: the needed depth

 2. The indicator file "DE-0055_INDICATOR_regridded_rescaled_SoilGrids250-v2017_BGRvector_newAllv.nc". the file is available under ../data
    This dataset is used to extract the latidudes and longitudes, and also it is important to ensure that the selected location does not fall directly in a water body.

-### The figures below demonstrates an example on how to access the path for the climatology of plant available water dataset for the year 2023.
+### The figures below demonstrates an example on how to access the path of the datasets, in this case, the climatology of plant available water dataset for the year 2023.

 The climatology are stored under climatology_v2.
 &nbsp;